Maxattax97/openscad-format/README.md

 # openscad-format
 A source code formatter for the OpenSCAD language.

-Currently it's opinionated, but there may be improvements in the future which allow you to alter the code style it enforces.

 ## Install
 The utility is available on [npm](https://www.npmjs.com/package/openscad-format), you can install it like so:
 ```